Analyzing Cano Health (NYSE:CANO) & LifeMD (NASDAQ:LFMD)

 Cano Health has lower revenue, but higher earnings than LifeMD.

 18.1% of LifeMD shares are owned by institutional investors.
 Comparatively, 72.9% of Cano Health shares are owned by institutional investors.
-35.6% of LifeMD shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+35.6% of LifeMD shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Summary